DRA3V50/HTML_CSS_Projects/README.md

 # HTML_CSS_Projects

-This repository contains simple web projects built with HTML and CSS.
-Some projects also include JavaScript for added interactivity.
+This repository contains simple web projects built with **HTML** and **CSS**, with some projects including **JavaScript** to add interactivity.
+Each project can be opened directly in a modern web browser—no installation or setup is required.

 ---